Nabeel Bardeesy, PhD

 Associate Professor, Harvard Medical School

-Cholangiocarcinoma, like many rare cancers, has traditionally been largely ignored by the research community despite its rising incidence worldwide.
-This disease lacks the basic research necessary to begin understanding the underlying biology and genetics of the cancer.
+Cholangiocarcinoma, like many rare cancers, has been largely ignored by the research community despite its rising incidence worldwide.
+This disease has historically lacked the basic research necessary to begin understanding the underlying biology and genetics of the cancer.

 • Cell line collection